Operation Queen: VII Corps November fighting

 The advance of the 104th Division went somewhat better.
 The unit secured the left flank of VII Corps between the First and the Ninth US Army.
 The target of the unit was the industrial triangle at Eschweiler-Weisweiler and the Eschweiler woods at Stolberg.
-This part of the front was dominated by the Donnersberg, near the identically named village.
+This part of the front was dominated by the Donnerberg, near the identically named village.
 The division faced the German 12th VGD as well as the 3rd Panzergrenadier Division.
 Heavy fighting ensued at the Donnerberg, but by 19 November the important hill was in American hands.
 After that, the division renewed its drive and headed for Stolberg and Eschweiler simultaneously.
 Stolberg was taken on the same day, but German resistance at Eschweiler was heavy, so the Americans attempted to encircle the town.
 This worked, and the German command decided to withdraw from the town, abandoning it to the 104th Division.
 The division then advanced alongside the western bank of the Inde River.
 Heavy fighting ensued, and the 12th VGD fought to its near destruction, until it was replaced by the incoming 3rd Parachute Division.
 By 26 November Weisweiler was taken after the Germans chose to retreat from the town.
 Inden fell on 30 November, bringing the industrial triangle into American hands.
 The 104th Division now held the western bank of the Inde and was ready to cross the river to push to the Roer.
 The crossing of the river at Lamersdorf commenced on 2 December.
 It was initially successful and in a swift advance the real objective, Lucherberg, was taken.
 The division was still conducting mop-up operations when the Germans mounted a counterattack against the town, assisted by heavy tanks.
 Intense fighting raged on for hours; on 5 December the town was finally secured, and Collins ordered a pause due to the slow advance of the other divisions of the corps.